run-ai/docs/docs/platform-admin/workloads/assets/datasources.md

 * A data mount consisting of:

   * A ConfigMap name&mdash;select from the drop down.
-  * A target location&mdash;the path to the container.
+  * A target location&mdash;the path to the container (the workload creator is able to override this when submitting the workload).

 ### Create a Secret as data source